brrrrrrroberts213-netizen/daily-inspiration/README.md

-# daily-stoic-wisdom
+# daily_inspiration
-A daily stoic quote app powered by Gemini API.
+A daily quote app powered by Gemini API.